 I spent several years as Marketing Photographer for the ski areas of Winter Park, Breckenridge, and then Vail Colorado.
 I worked with Greg Stump for six years making ski films, including THE BLIZZARD OF AAHHHS, before making my own ski film, SNOWHAT? (winner, International Ski Film Festival).

 For two seasons of MTV Sports, I was the main segment cameraman (Emmy winner).
 I have been Director of Photography or Camera Operator on a variety of feature films, TV shows and commercials including: Mighty Ducks 2 and 3, Airborne, Mystery Alaska, Slapshot 2, Moto-Crossed, Johnny Tsunami, NUMB3RS, Fox REPLAY, and the “Team Tiger” campaign of sports oriented Kelloggs commercials.

 As the sole photographer for Driving.com, (not online) I developed my skills as an automotive photographer shooting over 300 cars in one year.
-When the dot-com folded, I became freelance.
+When the dot-com folded, I went freelance.

 Recent clients include: Honda, Volvo, Kia, Genesis, Porsche, Maserati, BMW, FENDI, Nissan, Lamborghini, 000 Magazine, PANORAMA Magazine, & the NCompass Agency (U2/Blackberry, Activision).
 I shot both still and video assignments (which I also edited) for ROAD & TRACK Magazine, until they moved from Southern California to Detroit

 martial arts / ShitoRyu Karate (greenbelt), Taekwon Do (blackbelt ITF)

 language / French